westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 2. jar
 ons.jar, ucp.jar ,and the jdbc driver jar file should in the CLASSPATH

-Now, I know what is TAF, FCF, FAN, and ONS, and our application can survive from the node / instance failure.
+Now, we know what is TAF, FCF, FAN, and ONS, and our application can survive from the node / instance failure.
 But there is still a lot of side effect of failover we should be dealing with. for example: the nls setting is not the same if we don't implement callback function.
 <pre class="prettyprint lang-sql linenums=1 ">